sujith-eag/Learning_Journey/MCA/Data Structures in C/QP_Analysis/Unit_1_Answered.md

 #### Introduction to Data Structures: Definition, Need of Data Structures, Classification of Data Structures.

 * What are Data Structures?
 Explain the classification of data sutures with examples?
 * Define data structure.
 List its types and also explain the need of Data structures.

 **Answer :**

 **Data Structure :** is a collection of data values and the relationships between them.
 It defines the arrangement of data and operations that can be performed on the data.
-Data structures are used to store data in a way that allows for efficient access and modification.
+A **Data Structure** is a way of organizing, managing, and storing data efficiently so that it can be accessed and modified in an efficient manner.

-A **Data Structure** is a way of organizing, managing, and storing data efficiently so that it can be accessed and modified in an optimal manner.
 Different types of data structures are used for different types of data, and the selection of an appropriate data structure can greatly impact the efficiency of an algorithm.

 ### **Types of Data Structures:**